 - This exam is computer-based and will take place in designated rooms at the University of Freiburg.
 Applicants will be given a total of 60 minutes to complete the exam.
 Specific details about the test locations will be sent along with the test date confirmation and appear in the English Department website.
 During the course of the examination period, prospective students will be able to attend an information session about the English Literature and Linguistics studies.
 The dates of these sessions will be included both in the e-mail containing the test date confirmation as well as posted on this site.

 No preparation is required for this exam.
 If you are, however, interested in preparing for it, you should read newspaper and journal articles.
 The exam focuses on areas of grammar which are usually considered problematic for native German speakers.
 This includes, for example, tag questions, relative pronouns, modal verbs, the structure of subordinate clauses, use of idiomatic expressions, word order, tense and aspect.

-- The exams for winter semester 2013/14 will take place in language labs (Sprachlabore) 1 & 2 (Rooms K 3042 and K 3043 , basement of University Building III).
+- The exams for summer semester 2014 will take place in language labs (Sprachlabore) 3 & 4 (Rooms HS 1028 and HS 1030 , University Building I).
 Click here to view more information about the testing location and directions.

 - Please see the German version of this website for the dates of the information sessions.

 - By clicking on the link below you can familiarise yourself with the format of the exam.
 The content is not necessarily representative of that which may appear on the official exam.
 Mock test

 - In order to be accepted into one of the English Department degree programmes, applicants must pass the language proficiency examination and achieve a minimum index score of 60, which is calculated by combining the exam score and final exam results of the German Abitur, in order to be considered by the admissions committee.